andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 5 minutes later my Norwegian brother shows up with a big bear hug.
 We head back down into the train station for the 4 train to Storo, Sondre's neighborhood 5 km to the northeast.
-At 3:40 PM Oslo time I drop my bags & sink into his couch in a heap of #BUG delirious exhaustion.
+At 3:40 PM Oslo time I drop my bags & sink into his couch in a heap of delirious exhaustion.
 It's been 8 hours & 10 minutes since I went wheels up in NYC and 12 hours since I dumped myself in an Uber outside Mikey's apartment.
 Feels like 12 days.